Community and Culture at Roxbury Latin

 In celebration of RL’s 375th anniversary, we brought to the school nearly twenty different alumni who represented the school’s great diversity, and offered testimonials about their lives and their helpful contributions since their time as RL students.
 Additionally, launched by the optional, school-wide reading of the book Evicted by Matthew Desmond, we pursued a study of poverty and homelessness in Boston and beyond.
 A series of speakers, and our own bed-building project, underscored the responsibility we have to both understand systemic injustice, and to resolve in our own lives to do something to help.

-As last year’s Smith Scholar, Dr. Zine Magubane, a sociologist at Boston College, was with us for a term leading an elective on race and gender; she also delivered two memorable Halls, one focused on the connected histories of Booker T. Washington and RL alumnus William Baldwin, Class of 1881.
+As the 2019-2020 Smith Scholar, Dr. Zine Magubane, a sociologist at Boston College, was with us for a term leading an elective on race and gender; she also delivered two memorable Halls, one focused on the connected histories of Booker T. Washington and RL alumnus William Baldwin, Class of 1881.
+Our 2021-2022 Smith Scholar is Dr. Brian Purnell, professor of Africana Studies and History at Bowdoin College.
+He will teach a spring elective at RL titled History of the Civil Right Movement.

 Some recent Hall speakers include: